Fire and rescue services

 Rock falls and landslides can occur, especially in valleys.

 There can be sand or dust storms, especially in desert areas.
-Snow storms also happen.
+Snowstorms can happen at higher elevations, including in Amman.

-The rainy season runs from November to March and can cause floods.
+The rainy season runs from November to March and can cause flash flooding.
 Valleys (wadis) are most at risk.
 Recent flooding has closed roads, including major highways.
 Monitor weather conditions before commencing road travel.
 Follow the advice of local authorities and avoid flood waters.

 If a natural disaster or severe weather happens: